alaffin12/stackedit/Caught by Stradh.md

 #### T3.
 Curtain of Green Flame
 The archway is filled with a curtain of green flame.
 Any creature that starts its turn in the green flame and any creature that enters the curtain for takes 6d10 fire damage.
 A successful casting of dispel magic (DC 16) suppresses the curtain, as does any anti-magic field.

+#### T4.
+Guard Tower, Bottom Floor
+The door to this area is made of iron bound wood and has been barred from the inside.

 ### Amber Temple